Diversity + inclusion = better business outcomes

 1. Internal education and alignment

 For a D&I strategy to have real meaning and impact, you should focus on changing existing cultures, thinking and behaviours.
+Building a welcoming and inclusive culture is vital for any initiative to work.
 It’s one thing to make an effort with policies, but to succeed, you need your entire business to understand why it’s so important.